 Be aware that some medications for insomnia can cause dependency and may trigger withdrawal symptoms if they are stopped suddenly.

-This newly revised sleep guide is packed with practical information about how to get a good night’s sleep.
-We invite you to download it, read it and rate it.
+This guide is packed with practical information about how to get a good night’s sleep.
+It is available only as an online resource.

 Overall, I like the format.
 And the primary reason I ordered it was for the drug list (which my BP med was on the list).
 The information is a little outdated, however, Here is a quote: “The result is that tryptophan pills won’t be sold in the U.S. in the foreseeable future.”
 I order tryptophan from Swansonvitamins.com and LEF.org all the time (I have a bottle in my supplement closet).
 Some interesting info about sleeping meds.
 Overall, it just needs a few updates.
 I would like to see a larger, more in-depth list of meds that cause insomnia, or contribute to insomnia.
 I still have the very first print of The People’s Pharmacy; always a big fan.